kovaltine/pomodoro/README.md

 # Future Features

+Future editions of the pomodoro timer will include the following:

+- increase duration of the timer for longer sessions
+- profiles and profile tracking so users can see their improvements
-Future editions of the pomodoro timer will include a mobile application so I can practice using react with mobile app development.
+- a mobile application so I can practice using react with mobile app development